EnriFort/MSc-Cybersecurity/Economics/notes.md

 A: Using the following formula:
 \[t_e = \frac{a + 4m + b}{6}\]
 Where $t_e$ represents the **weighted average activity time**; $a$ **optimistic** activity time; $b$ **pessimistic** activity time and $m$ the **most likely** activity time.
-The variability in the activity tim estimates is approximated by the following equations:
+The variability in the activity time estimated is approximated by the following equations:
     - **Standard deviation** for the activity:
     \[\sigma_{t_e} = \left(  \frac{b-a}{6}\right)\]
     - The standard deviation for the project: